lcmccartney/night_writer/README.md

 ## Examples

-Below are a few examples to help you develop your implementation.
-You're encouraged to submit additional examples, especially for the extensions, as pull requests.
+Below are a few examples to help in understanding the Braille-like text:

 ### lowercase character